 Dog Breeds Commonly Mislabelled as Hypoallergenic

-While no dog is 100% hypoallergenic, it’s possible to find less-allergenic dog breeds that are better suited for allergy-sufferers.
-Some popular breeds frequently referred to as hypoallergenic include Poodles, Yorkshire Terriers, Bichon Frise, Maltese, and Schnauzers—all low, no-shedding or hairless dogs.
-Unlike Labs or Huskies, for example, these dogs do not molt excessively.
+While no dog is 100% hypoallergenic, it’s possible to find less-allergenic purebred dog breeds that are better suited for allergy-sufferers.
+Some popular purebred dogs frequently referred to as “hypoallergenic” include Poodles, Yorkshire Terriers, Bichon Frise, Maltese, and Schnauzers—all low, no-shedding or hairless dogs.
+Unlike Labs or Huskies, for example, these dog breeds do not molt excessively.
 While these breeds are typically better for allergy sufferers, and can help minimize the amount of vacuuming and clothes brushing you may have to do, there are no guarantees they will result in fewer allergy symptoms in all people.
 There may be less hair, but you can’t avoid their dander and saliva!

 What Can You Do to Help Cope if You Are Allergic to Your Dog?

 For some allergy sufferers, their reaction to the Can f 1 allergen is too severe to consider owning a dog.
 For others, their desire to share their home with a furry friend could become a reality.

 You may hear other dog owners referring to how they have built up a tolerance to the allergens.
 However, as Dr. Elliott says, “many people who report “tolerance” have mainly learned a new normal of everyday congestion and rhinitis.”
 Encouragingly, though, allergen immunotherapy shots are an option for building up true tolerance against allergens.
 “By giving you very low levels of what you are allergic to and building up tolerance over time—you essentially train your system to no longer be allergic,” she explains.